Peter Sollett

 Peter Sollett (born January 1, 1976) is an American film director and screenwriter known for his feature films Raising Victor Vargas (2002) and Nick & Norah's Infinite Playlist (2008).

-Early life
+Early life and education

-Sollett was born in Bensonhurst, Brooklyn, New York.
-He grew up in Bensonhurst in an Italian, Jewish neighborhood where he claims his childhood "was spent on one side of the street" because of racial tensions.
+Sollett was born on January 1, 1976 in Bensonhurst, Brooklyn, New York.
+He is Jewish.
 His father is a newspaper photographer, which he says inspired him to pick up a camera.